 Eggs and Dairy

 Speaking of animal protein, we often think of meat and meat products.
 However, this category also includes fish, seafood, eggs, milk and dairy.
 They all differ from each other by the level of protein that they contain.
-The criteria of protein concentration defines the degree of how much resources the body uses for their digestion and the amount of waste and toxins produced during this process.
+The criteria of protein concentration may define the degree of how much resources the body uses for their digestion and the amount of waste and toxins produced during this process.

 Meat and eggs have the highest concentration of protein.
 Yolks are richer in protein than whites, followed by fish, seafood, milk and dairy in the protein rich food list.

-Dairy products are different from the rest of the animal protein foods in a sense that they are produced in a fairly harmless way – not through killing.
-We are going to omit the moral side and focus on the fact of how the act of killing affects meat as our food and the consequence for human health.
+Dairy products are different from the rest of the animal protein foods in a sense that they are produced in a fairly harmless way – without the need to slaughter an animal.
+We are going to omit the moral side here and focus on the fact of how the act of slaughter may affect meat as our food and the consequences for human health.

 References: